davidliwei/awesome-CRISPR/README.md

 - [inDelphi](https://www.crisprindelphi.design) - [webserver] - A computational model that predicts the heterogeneous (100+ unique) mixture of indels resulting from microhomology-mediated end-joining (MMEJ) and non-homologous end-joining (NHEJ) at a CRISPR-induced cut. inDelphi synthesizes known biological mechanisms of DNA repair with machine learning and achieves strong accuracy.
 - [Lindel](https://lindel.gs.washington.edu/Lindel/) - [webserver] -  A Logistic regression model for accurate indel prediction induced by Cas9 cleavage.
 [NAR 2019](https://academic.oup.com/nar/advance-article/doi/10.1093/nar/gkz487/5511473)
 - [Microhomology-Predictor](http://www.rgenome.net/mich-calculator/) - [webserver] - A web tool can simply predict the mutation patterns caused by microhomology-mediated end joining (MMEJ) and estimate how frequently unwanted in-frame deletions would happen.
+- [SPROUT](https://zou-group.github.io/SPROUT) - [webserver] - A machine learning algorithm to predict the repair outcome of a CRISPR-CAS9 knockout experiment.
+Trained in primary human T cells, SPROUT may facilitate design of SpCas9 guide RNAs in therapeutically important primary human cells.

 ## Screening analysis